 I wrote down the vegetables I would be willing to use.
 Beets.
 Carrots.
 Sweet potato.
 I thought about making purple sweet potato cookies.
 But why make sweet potato cookies when I have a beautifully buttery shortbread recipe and there are cocoa nibs to use up.

 And then my waffle iron upgrade arrived at the house.
 And the lightbulb went off that I could make red velvet beet waffles.
 Done.
 Let’s do this.

 Michael Ruhlman’s book Ratio includes a ratio for pancakes.
-That ratio is (by weight) 2 parts flour: 2 parts liquid: 1 part egg: 1/2 part fat.
-In usable terms, that’s 8 oz (~1 3/4 cup) flour: 1 cup milk/buttermilk/etc: 2 eggs: 4 tbsp (2 oz) of butter.
+That ratio is, by weight, 2 parts flour to 2 parts liquid to 1 part egg to 1/2 part fat.
+In usable terms, that’s 8 ounces (about one and three-quarters cups) of flour, 1 cup of milk or buttermilk, 2 eggs, and 4 tablespoons (2 ounces) of butter.
 Translating pancakes to waffles adds a bit more butter and sugar.

-I’m a bit sad that mine didn’t turn out redder, especially seeing the vibrancy of the beet.
+It’s a bit sad that they didn’t turn out redder, especially seeing the vibrancy of the beet.
 I tried to cook them in various ways – cooking on low, cooking on high, and spreading the batter out over the waffle iron.
-Alas, more reddish velvet than red velvet, but it is what it is.
+Nothing kept them this beautiful red.